Shyu Jyuo-min

-Shyu Jyuo-min (徐爵民 (Xú Juémín)) is a Taiwanese engineer and politician.
+Shyu Jyuo-min (徐爵民 (Xú Juémín)) is a Taiwanese electrical engineer and academic.
 He was the Minister of Science and Technology from 23 January 2015 until 20 May 2016.

 Education

-Shyu obtained his bachelor's and master's degrees in electrical engineering from National Taiwan University in 1977 and 1979, respectively.
-He then obtained his doctoral degree in electrical engineering from University of California, Berkeley in the United States in 1988.
+Shyu graduated from National Taiwan University with a bachelor's degree and a master's degree in electrical engineering in 1977 and 1979, respectively.
+He then completed doctoral studies in the United States, where he earned his Ph.D. in electrical engineering from the University of California, Berkeley, in 1988.
+His doctoral dissertation was titled, "Performance Optimization of Integrated Circuits".

 Early career

 In 1981–1984, Shyu worked as a researcher at Matsushita Electric Industrial Co., Ltd. In 2000–2001, he became the director-general of the SoC Technology Center of Industrial Technology Research Institute (ITRI) and as director-general of Electronics Research and Service Organization of ITRI in 2000–2004.
 In 2003–2007, he became the executive vice president of ITRI.
 In 2007–2010, he was the dean of the College of Electrical Engineering and Computer Sciences of National Tsing Hua University and in 2009-2010 as the vice chancellor of University System of Taiwan.